Josh Davey: County career

 In April 2010, Davey made his county debut for Middlesex against Northamptonshire in the Clydesdale Bank 40 competition.
 He made his first-class debut a month later against Oxford University Cricket Club, he scored two fifties in the match and shared an opening partnership of 192 with Sam Robson in the first innings.

-On 15 April 2014, Davey was awarded a summer contract for the 2014 season with Somerset.
+Davey joined Somerset in 2014, going on to spend 11 years at the club and making more than 150 appearances across all formats.

+In August 2025, it was announced that Davey had agreed a three-year contract to join Leicestershire from 1 November that year.

 International career

-On 15 June 2010, Davey made his ODI debut against the Netherlands, opening the batting he scored 24 and coming on as first change he took 1/27 from seven overs.
+On 15 June 2010, Davey made his ODI debut against the Netherlands.
+Opening the batting, he scored 24 and coming on as first change took 1/27 from seven overs.
 In his fourth ODI, he returned figures of 5/9 in 7.2 overs against Afghanistan.
 This is the best bowling analysis for Scotland in ODIs.

 On 14 January 2015, Davey added his name to the list of outstanding all round performances in an ODI by scoring 53 not out and picking 6 wickets for 28 runs against Afghanistan at Sheikh Zayed Stadium, Abu Dhabi in a triangular series which also involved Ireland.

 In September 2019, he was named in Scotland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In September 2021, Davey was named in Scotland's provisional squad for the 2021 ICC Men's T20 World Cup.